 Plastic Lasts Longer: Paper business cards are much less durable than their plastic counterparts.
-While a plastic business card lasts for years without degradation paper cards are more prone to damage.
+While printed plastic cards lasts for years without degradation paper cards are more prone to damage.
 This means a typical office would end up losing a lot of paper business cards to environmental damages.
 The fact that plastic cards are much more durable, reduces wastage, which in turn lessens the carbon footprint caused by production.

 Long story short, the carbon footprint of a paper business card is much more than that of a business card made from plastic materials.
 Therefore, saying that traditional business cards are a greener alternative to plastic business cards is misleading, to say the least.